twilightcity-net/flow-insight/README.md

 `yarn dev`

-To run the project using the local development mock api, use:
+***OPTIONAL:*** To run the project using the local development mock api, use:

 `yarn dev:local`

 Note: hit `ctrl+c` to terminate the project.

+### Running Integration and Unit Tests ###

+1) Run the following command in the terminal to execute the entire sweet of tests:

+`yarn test`

+1) Run the following command in the terminal to execute a specific test (talk service for example:

+`yarn test:talk`

+***NOTE:*** These test files are found in './test/.'
+Certain configuration is required if you wish to create a new category of tests to be added.
+These files can also be executed without executing via our test framework.

 ### Updating Your Source Code From Repo ###